Blog

 Keeping Breast Milk Fresh: Tips for Freezing, Thawing, and Storing

 This is great news for parents who want to always have a bottle on hand to feed baby.
-Now, let’s take a closer look at how to store breast milk properly so you can ensure your breast milk stays fresh and safe for your little one.
+Now, let’s take a closer look at how to store breast milk properly so you can ensure it stays fresh and safe for your little one.

 Tips for Storing Breast Milk